-The first section of this post outlines how you can manually access performance data about your containerized infrastructure using built-in and open source tools.
-For production infrastructure, you will likely want a more comprehensive monitoring system that:
+The first section of this post outlines how you can manually access performance data about your containerized infrastructure using built-in and open source Kubernetes monitoring tools.
+For production infrastructure, you will likely want a more comprehensive monitoring tool that:

 - Seamlessly integrates with Kubernetes, Docker, and all your containerized applications, so you can see all your metrics and events in one place

-- Offers service discovery so you can seamlessly monitor your moving applications
+- Offers Autodiscovery so you can seamlessly monitor your moving applications

 - Can be setup and configured quickly